 Country-by-country (CbC) reporting

 The Maltese tax regime does not contain thin capitalisation rules.
+However, reference should be made to the interest limitation rules set out under Interest expenses in the Deductions section.

 Controlled foreign companies (CFCs)